AsavarTzeth/docker-sftp/README.md

     docker run --name some-sftp -p xxxx:22 -d asavartzeth/sftp

+By default your data is shared as standard Docker volumes.
+If you are unsure of what this means or simply have other needs I recommend you read the next section: **"Storing your data"**.

+##Storing your data##
-##Deploying, using a data volume container##
+###Storing data in a data volume container###

-    docker run --name sftp-data -v /data/volume tianon/true docker run --name some-sftp --volumes-from sftp-data -P -d asavartzeth/sftp
+    docker run --name sftp-data -v /data/sftp tianon/true docker run --name some-sftp --volumes-from sftp-data -P -d asavartzeth/sftp

-This will pull down the tiny [tianon/true](https://registry.hub.docker.com/u/tianon/true/) container (unless you have it already) and set it to share /data/volume.
-The second command does the deployment, using the shared volume.
+This will pull down the tiny [tianon/true](https://registry.hub.docker.com/u/tianon/true/) container (unless you have it already) and set it to share /data/sftp.
+The second command does the deployment as normal, with the addition of mounting the shared volume at /data/sftp.

-The included entrypoint script will check for this volume.
-If found, it will move all persistent data to this location.
-This will keep it safe between upgrades & allows for easy backups.
+At runtime the included entrypoint script will check for the presence of $SFTP_DATA_DIR.
+If found, it will automatically transfer all important data to this location.
+This will keep it safe between upgrades & could simplify backups.

+If you change $SFTP_DATA_DIR, do not forget to change the first command as well.

-*See **Configuration Options** bellow, regarding $DATA_VOLUME details (defaults to /data/volume)*
+*See **Configuration Options** bellow, regarding $SFTP_DATA_DIR details (defaults to /data/sftp)*

+###Storing data in a host directory###

+    docker run --name some-sftp -v /path/container-data/sftp:/data/sftp -P -d asavartzeth/sftp

+This is using the same principle as above.
+But instead of mounting the volume of another container you will mount a host directory.

+This is useful in the sense that it could minimize filesystem overhead and would allow you to safekeep your data in a more traditional way.
+Another thing to note is, if you wish to use zfs, or another filesystem with no Docker backend, this enables a good compromise.

+A possible downside to this approach might be lesser portability of your data.

-##Exposing a file tree to the instance##
+##Exposing files & directories to the instance##

     docker run --name some-sftp -v /path/dir:$SFTP_CHROOT/share/dir -P -d asavartzeth/sftp